pharaox/carnalitas_sex/README.md

 If you like this mod, you may also consider my other mods:

 * [Carnalitas Slavery Reimagined](https://www.loverslab.com/files/file/25565-carnalitas-slavery-reimagined/), a comprehensive rework of the Carnalitas slavery system.
+* [Carnalitas Prostitution Reimagined](?), a comprehensive rework of the Carnalitas prostitution system.
 * [Search & Trade Artifacts](https://steamcommunity.com/sharedfiles/filedetails/?id=2962238514), search for artifacts, buy them from other characters, and sell them to other characters.
 * [Travelers](https://steamcommunity.com/sharedfiles/filedetails/?id=3082182371), characters always travel to their home when it changes instead of teleporting.
 * [Active Courtiers](https://steamcommunity.com/sharedfiles/filedetails/?id=3157170996), courtiers search for spouses themselves for less micromanagement, stronger AI, and immersion.